Defensible space (fire control): Landscape use

-The term defensible space in landscape ("firescape") use refers to the 100 ft zone surrounding a structure.
+The term defensible space in landscape use ("firescape") refers to the 100 ft zone surrounding a structure.
 Often the location is in the wildland–urban interface.
 This area need not be devoid of vegetation by using naturally fire resistive plants that are spaced, pruned and trimmed, and irrigated, to minimize the fuel mass available to ignite and also to hamper the spread of a fire.